Have you ever wondered where marketers get social media statistics?

 2. Consider other factors before making decisions.

 A lot can be gained from examining social media statistics, but they shouldn’t be the only thing you consider in your marketing campaign.
 It’s also important to know what type of content works best for you, which networks you personally prefer, as well as any established best practices in your business or industry.
 Sometimes these things will conflict with the data and you’ll need to decide what’s best for you.

 3. Learn from your experience.

 Use your own statistics, too.
 Track and record your social media efforts and results with a tool like Sprout Social.
 Do you know which type of content drives the most sales in your business?
 Which content gets shared the most?
 If you find something that works, keep doing it!
 Don’t worry if external studies say it shouldn’t.

 4. Plan for the future.

 Examining social data is a great way to notice trends and changes over time.
 Think about where things are moving and plan ahead.
 For example, if Youtube keeps growing year after year, maybe it’s time you try it out?

 5. Don’t get overwhelmed.

 It’s easy to fall down the rabbit hole of data.
-There are endless interesting studies to look at—especially if you’re a bit of numbers geek like I am.
+There are endless interesting studies to look at—especially if you’re a bit of a numbers geek like I am.
 When you’re running a business, you don’t have time to analyze everything.
 Trust your gut and focus on the data that is going to help you.

 You don’t need to get every detail perfect to succeed online.

 Where to Get Social Media Statistics

 The websites listed below are great sources for social media data.
 Each publishes surveys, studies, and other research on social media and the Internet.
-If there’s something you want to know about social media users and their behaviour, you’ll likely find it here.
+If there’s something you want to know about social media users and their behavior, you’ll likely find it here.